TechGrounds-Cloud8/cloud8-sasudi90/03_Networking/NTW-01.md

 - Bottom up approach: approach which starts at the physical (layer 1) of the OSI model and works it's way up.
 Designing a network with this approach is said to be faster.
 Bottom-up troubleshooting is a good approach to use when the problem is suspected to be a physical one.

-- Top down approach: approach starting with the needs of the organization and prvides more flexibility when redesigning a network and less probability of failure.
+- Top down approach: approach starting with the needs of the organization (layer 7: application) and provides more flexibility when redesigning a network and less probability of failure.
 When troubleshooting: End-user applications of an end system are tested before tackling the more specific networking pieces.

 ## Exercise